-Local Coordinators facilitate host family and student relationships, organize volunteer and other activities, and ensure that exchange programs run smoothly within the host community.
-Local coordinators are of great help to host families and students, but LC’s also benefit from these experiences.
+Local Coordinators (LCs) facilitate host family and international high school student relationships in their local communities.
+They ensure that our cultural exchange programs run smoothly by matching exchange students with host families and organizing volunteer and other activities.
+They are a great help to host families and students through the school year, and Local Coordinators also benefit from these exchange experiences.

 1.Forming bonds between people from different cultural backgrounds

-When asking some of our local coordinators about their favorite part about being an LC, May Meerbrey says “My favorite part of being a LC is to connect local families together with our students and creating a new “big family” for all.”
-LC Ross Carnes says that his favorite part “without a doubt is meeting the students for the first time at the airport and see their nervous and anxious expectations disappear when they finally meet their host families.
-Everyone is so happy and excited.”
+When asked about her favorite part about being an LC, May Meerbrey said, “My favorite part of being an LC is connecting local families together with Greenheart students to create a new ‘big family’ for all.”
+Greenheart LC Ross Carnes says that his favorite part “without a doubt is meeting the students for the first time at the airport and seeing their nervous and anxious expectations disappear when they finally meet their host families.
+Everyone is so happy and excited!”

 2. Local coordinator conferences

-Local Coordinators also get to attend LC conferences, where they can network and interact with each other, visit new places and meet people who share the same interests as them.
+In a typical year, Local Coordinators also get to attend LC conferences, where they can network, visit new places, and meet people who share similar interests.
 May, for instance, says she enjoys the conferences because she gets to “enjoy a beautiful location and make new LC friends who have the same drive and passion as me.”
 Ross says “I have been so fortunate to go to places like Rome, Athens, Santorini, Buenos Aires, Munich, Budapest and Cancun.
 The conferences are always in fabulous places and the itinerary is outstanding.
-I worked for 30 years with a large financial services company and we had terrific meetings and conferences at some amazing places.
-None of them any better than the places I have gone with GH.
+I worked for 30 years with a large financial services company and we had terrific meetings and conferences at some amazing places, but none of them is any better than the places I have gone with Greenheart.
 And, I get to take my wife with me.
-I always enjoy meeting other Greenheart members and discussing problems and solutions we all face.
+I always enjoy meeting other Greenheart members and discussing things we all face.
 I have always come back with something new to try.”

-Our local coordinators describe this job as very rewarding, emphasizing on how fulfilling the connections they make with the families and the students are.
-They say that it is very rewarding to see how these exchange experiences have impacted and changed their lives for the better.
-May says that she recommends being an LC “because it is a great way to serve as a ‘diplomat’ and be the bridge to connect US with rest of the world.”
+Greenheart Local Coordinators describe this job as very rewarding–emphasizing how fulfilling the connections they make with the families and the students are.
+They say that it is very rewarding to see how these cultural exchange experiences impact and change lives for the better.
+May says that she recommends being an LC “because it is a great way to serve as a ‘diplomat’ and be the bridge to connect the USA with the rest of the world.”
 Ross says “being an LC has given me the extra income to do things I might not have been able to do in retirement.”